History of Lusophone Americans in Newark, New Jersey

-The city of Newark, New Jersey includes a large Portuguese-speaking population.
+The city of Newark, New Jersey, includes a large Portuguese-speaking population.
 Newark has been nicknamed "Little Portugal" due to its large number of Portuguese-speaking and Portuguese-descended people.
 Most Lusophone Americans in Newark live in the working-class neighborhood of Ironbound.

 In addition to immigrants from Portugal, Newark also has a large population of immigrants from Brazil and Cape Verde and to a lesser extent Angola.

 History

 The first Portuguese immigrants to Newark came during the early 1900s and the greatest influx of Portuguese was during the 1950s.

-Today there is very little immigration from Portugal.
-Now, most Lusophone immigrants arrive from Brazil and Portuguese-speaking Africa, especially Cape Verde.
-Other places of origin include Mozambique and Galicia, a region of Spain where Galician/Gallego is the spoken language also known as old-Portuguese because it is the ancestor of modern Portuguese.
+Despite there being very little immigration from Portugal in the 21st-century, there are still many Portuguese-speaking immigrants settling in the city and its surrounding area.
+Today, most Lusophone immigrants arrive from Brazil and Portuguese-speaking Africa, especially Cape Verde and Mozambique.
+Another place of origin is Galicia, a region of Spain where Galician (also known as Gallego) is the spoken language.
+Gallego it is also known as old-Portuguese because it is the ancestor of modern Portuguese.

 Demographics

-In 1995, there were 30,000 Portuguese-Americans living in Newark.
+In 1995, there were 30,000 Luso-Americans living in Newark.

-2000 Census data showed that Newark had 15,801 residents of Portuguese ancestry (5.8% of the population), while an additional 5,805 (2.1% of the total) were of Brazilian ancestry.
+2022 ACS data showed that Essex county had 13,729 residents of Portuguese ancestry (1.62% of the population), while an additional 14,966 (1.76% of the total) were of Brazilian ancestry and 787 were of Cape Verdean descent.
+In total, 3.47% of the population had its origins in these three Portuguese-speaking countries as of 2022.
+In the whole of New Jersey around 76,013 people were reported being of Portuguese descent, 1,166 of Cape Verdean and 51,266 of Brazilian ancestry.
+Of the 128,445 people (1.39% of the population) whose origins lied in the three aforementioned countries, 22.95% lived in Essex county.

+Culture

+Augusto Amador, of Portuguese ancestry, was a member of the Municipal Council of Newark representing East Ward for 24 years.
+He assumed office on July 1, 1998, and was consistently re-elected until he left office on June 30, 2022.

+Ferry Street is the major thorofare in the Ironbound, which begins a Peter Francisco Park near Newark Penn Station.
+The Portugal Day Festival in Newark an annual event.
+The Brazilian Press is based in neighborhood.

+The Portugal Ministry of Foreign Affairs maintains the consulate in the city.